 Information Sheet

 We would like to invite you to register your interest in being contacted about upcoming research at the Queen Elizabeth National Spinal Injuries Unit.
-To make this possible, we would record some of your personal details in a dedicated research database.
+If you choose to take part, we would record some of your personal details in a dedicated research database.
 Before you decide you need to understand why this data is being collected and what it would involve for you.
 Please take time to read the following information carefully.
 Talk to others about registering your details on this database if you wish.
 Ask us if there is anything that is not clear or if you would like more information.

 Who is creating the database?